AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit7.md.txt

 Banana
 Orange

-Traversing the ArrayList using a for loop:
+Traversing the ArrayList using a standard for loop:
 Apple
 Banana
 Orange